-An important responsibility that native title holders and a PBC may have from time to time is to negotiate agreements in order to carry out the PBC’s statutory functions or to pursue the broader goals and objectives of the native title group.
+Negotiating agreements is an important responsibility that native title holders and a PBC may have in order to carry out the PBC’s statutory functions or to pursue the broader goals and objectives of the native title group.
 Agreements may need to be negotiated with governments, or with other organisations or individuals in relation to future acts, or in the many other circumstances where a PBC is representing the interests of the native title group.

-There are some fundamental considerations that are likely to apply to many different types of agreements, and taking these into account can assist a PBC to make an agreement that will best meet the needs and expectations of the native title group.
+There are some fundamental considerations that are likely to apply to many different types of agreements.
+Taking these into account can assist a PBC to make an agreement that will best meet the needs and expectations of the native title group.

 Context for agreement making

 The broader context or environment in which a PBC is making an agreement will influence the process of negotiation and the content of the agreement.
-Where negotiations are purely voluntary and not subject to deadlines imposed by a Court or Tribunal or particular provisions in the Native Title Act, it will be easier to ensure that any agreement is entered into on the basis of free, prior and informed consent and fully meets the expectations of native title holders.
+Where negotiations are purely voluntary and not subject to deadlines imposed by a court or tribunal or particular provisions in the Native Title Act 1993 (Cth) (NTA), it will be easier to ensure that any agreement is entered into on the basis of free, prior and informed consent and fully meets the expectations of native title holders.